zkweb-framework/ZKWeb.System.Drawing/README.md

 	- .Net Core Test Count: 1857, Passed: 1517, Failed: 331, Inconclusive: 0, Skipped: 9
 	- .Net Framework Test Count: 1869, Passed: 1524, Failed: 336, Inconclusive: 0, Skipped: 9
 - No reference to System.Drawing.Primitive, because System.Drawing.Primitive reference original System.Drawing on .Net Framework which may cause conficts error

-# You have compiled `libgdiplus.so` for other distribution?

-Please upload it, other guys will thank you.

 # Mac support